rjw57/mapnik/plugins/input/python/README.md

   representation of the feature and the second element is a dictionary mapping keys to values.

-# Issues
+# Caveats

-* Currently attempting to load an XML stylesheet which references the Python plugin causes deadlock.

-* If used from C++, `Py_Initialize()` must have been called before the plugin is loaded.
+* If used directly from C++, `Py_Initialize()` must have been called before the plugin is loaded to initialise the interpreter correctly.

-* When inside the interpreter the global interpreter lock is held and so multi-threaded rendering performance may suffer.
+* When inside the interpreter the global interpreter lock is held each time a feature is fetched and so multi-threaded rendering performance may suffer.
+You can mitigate this by making sure that the feature iterator yields its value as quickly as possible, potentially from an in-memory buffer filled fom another process over IPC.

 # Examples

-In XML (currently loading this from Python causes deadlock):
+In XML:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>